DallanQ/lotr_duel_for_middle_earth/Manual.md

 *Example:*

-> image of a chapter card with 3 icons and a white box on the right corner of the card labelled 2 on the top of the square.
+> image of a chapter card with 3 icons and a white square on the right corner of the card labelled 2 on the top of the card.
 A white rectangle below the icons with 1 labelled below.
-Directly below the rectangle are warriors fighting.

 *In chapter 1, you play this card for free 1*.
 *In addition to its effect (see page 5), it has a chaining symbol 2*.